 Publish News 3 September 2021

-Others conclude the last chapter of a book when they graduate.
+Others conclude reading their last chapter when they graduate.
 They seek a job that does not require turning another page.
 You, on the other hand, have never stopped picking up books.
 You immerse yourself in different worlds, articulate dialogues, and mind-stimulating plot development.

 An affection for reading leads to a more satisfying life.
 This is because wisdom is dynamic and adaptive.
 You may prefer gaining a greater understanding of technology, health, finance, history, religion, or food.
 Learning from both fiction and non-fiction is rewarding.
 Non-fiction requires the memorization of facts.
 Not-fictional stories nurtures imaginative thinking.